Search This Blog

 On 15th June 1932 in St. Joseph's, Crumlin, Lilian Jones of Fortfield Lodge, Terenure, daughter of Robert Oscar Jones and Adeline Maude Pelissier, married the clerk, Morgan North of 10 Kenilworth Park, son of victualler Francis North.
 The witnesses were Margaret McClean and Valentine Ignatius North.
 Lilian Jones and Morgan North are believed to have emigrated to Australia at some point.

 On 5th June 1940 in St. Andrew's, Greta Isabel Jones of the Moira Hotel, Dublin, daughter of contractor Robert Oscar Jones JP and of Adelina Maude Pelissier, married the widowed civil engineer Ernest George Croker of 42 High Street, Poole, Dorsetshire, the son of George Frederick Croker.
-The witnesses were Robert Evan Felton and Joseph Malcolmson.
+The witnesses were Greta's brother-in-law Robert Evan Felton and Joseph Malcolmson.

 In 1901, Robert Oscar Jones and Ada/Adelina Jones were living at 34 Howth Road.
 His widowed mother and her family were on the same street at No. 14.
 Robert Oscar was working in the family business and gave his profession as a Master Decorator, House Painter and Decorator.
 The couple had a 2-year-old daughter, Ruby.
 By 1911 they had moved to 7, St.Alban’s Terrace in Glasnevin and Robert Oscar had morphed into a builder and contractor, presumably in property development too.